 If you wish to appeal against the Notice, you should first read carefully the enclosed booklet entitled "Enforcement Notice Appeals - A Guide to Procedure".
-Then, you or your agent should complete the enclosed appeal form and send it. together with the extra copy of the Enforcement Notice enclosed herewith and the fee specified in the box below, to the address on the appeal form.
-Your appeal must be received by the Department of the Environment BEFORE the Notice takes effect.
+Then, you or your agent should complete the enclosed appeal form and send it, together with the extra copy of the Enforcement Notice enclosed herewith and the fee specified in the box below, to the address on the appeal form.
+The fee specified in the box below, to the address on the Environment BEFORE the Your appeal must be received by the Department of the Environment BEFORE the Notice takes effect.